Market Concentration

 Structure and forms of market concentration

-How market concentration forms
+How market concentration is typically assessed

 How concentration is read in market structure